tembo-io/website/src/content/blog/2023-12-18-introducing-pg_vectorize/index.md

 );
 ```

 So what happened here?
 Remember that ultimately, vectors are just arrays of floats that we're going to do linear algebra on.
-So we created a job, called it “product_search”, on an existing table called “products”.
+So we created a job and called it “product_search”, targeting an existing table called “products”.
 We want our user search queries to look at “product_name” and “description”.
-Tembo’s platform handles transforming these two columns into embeddings (via OpenAI embeddings endpoint) for you, and continues to monitor the table for changes.
+Tembo’s platform handles transforming these two columns into embeddings (via an OpenAI embeddings endpoint) for you, and continues to monitor the table for changes.
 When there’s changes, embeddings are updated.
-The data is stored using pg vector’s vector data type, and indexed using pg vector HNSW index.
+The data is stored using pgvector’s vector data type, and indexed using a pgvector HNSW index.

 It’s as simple—actually simple—as that.
 One call, and we’re ready to search.

 See, Postgres lets us create our own indexes via extensions, which enables us to do that search with one more SQL function call.
-We reference the job name we set up in the last step, provide the raw text query, and specify which columns we want returned and the number of rows.
-Think of this as a “select product_id, product_name from products where product_name and product_description are similar to 'our query'”.
+We reference the job name we set up in the last step, provide the raw text query, and specify which columns we want returned along with the number of rows.
+Think of this as a “select product_id, product_name from products where product_name and product_description are similar to 'our query'” situation.

 ```sql
 SELECT * FROM vectorize.search(